Before the storm

 35.491° N, 82.988° W

-I've taken a handful of trips in recent years to the mountain regions of eastern Tennessee and western North Carolina.
-What began as curiosity about somewhere new evolved into something more profound – a real affection for these Appalachian communities and their distinctive cadence.
+I've taken a handful of trips in recent years to the mountain towns of eastern Tennessee and western North Carolina.
+What began as a curiosity for new places evolved into something more profound, something that feels – unexpectedly, and for no logical reason – like a sense of belonging.

-The latest visit came in mid-September, just a few weeks ago.
-In this region, it's the kaleidoscopic interval between seasons, when the days give off summer warmth and the nights snatch it right back.
-For those who spend much of their time in a tropical climate, even the hints of morning chill on a mountain trail go a long way.
+The latest visit was in mid-September, just a few weeks ago.
+It's a time of kaleidoscopic transition for the seasons, with the days giving summer warmth and the nights snatching it right back.
+The variance is refreshing.
+For those from tropical climates, even the hint of morning chill on a mountain trail goes a long way.

-The Frog Level district in Waynesville, North Carolina (population 10,307) is the kind of neighborhood that habitually reels me in, with weathered industrial buildings reborn in a commercial quilt of small businesses, craft shops, watering holes, warehouses, and community spirit.
-Existing infrastructure repurposed in a mixed-use, locally grounded way cultivates growth, and it is wildly preferable to the cultural anesthesia of the American strip mall.
+The Frog Level neighborhood in Waynesville, North Carolina (population 10,307) is the kind of area that likes to reel me in, with its weathered industrial buildings reborn in a commercial quilt of small businesses, craft shops, watering holes, warehouses, and community spirit.
+When existing infrastructure is repurposed in a mixed-use, locally grounded way, it cultivates growth.
+And it is wildly preferable to the cultural anesthesia of the American strip mall.

-After a sandwich and cup of dark roast at Panacea Coffee on Commerce Street, I took a photo just up the road, at the intersection with Depot Street.
+After a cup and a bite at Panacea on Commerce Street, I snapped a picture just up the block, at the intersection of Depot Street.

-The old "Furniture Village" would make a great co-working space.
+Feel like "Furniture Village" would be a sweet co-working spot.

-Eight days later, from what now was a few hundred miles away, came awful video of that same intersection crushed by the floodwaters of Richland Creek, unable to fight off the malevolence of Hurricane Helene.
+Eight days later, and now a few hundred miles away, I came across awful video of that same intersection crushed by the floodwaters of Richland Creek, unable to fight off the malevolence of Hurricane Helene.

 Image from video shared by @raredegen on 𝕏.